rabbitmq/rabbitmq-website/site/logging.md

 log.console.formatter = json
 </pre>

-When console output is enabled, the file output will also be enabled by default.
+When console output is activated, the file output will also be activated by default.
 To disable the file output, set `log.file` to `false`:

 <pre class="lang-ini">